NextCenturyCorporation/digapp-ht/README.md

 Configuration Option | Description | Default
 ---------------------|-------------|--------
 ELASTIC_CONFIG | The address at which elasticsearch is hosted. | {"host": "http://localhost:9200"}
-ELASTIC_INDEX | The elasticsearch index in which the HT ads (and other data) are located. | dig-data ANNOTATION_INDEX | The elasticsearch index in which the user annotations are located. | dig-annotations ANNOTATION_TYPE | The elasticsearch index type of the user annotations. | annotation ANNOTATION_RELEVANT | The label describing why the user annotations are relevant. | "to a counter-human-trafficking case" CACHE_CONFIG | The address at which elasticsearch is hosted in which the cached ads are located. | {"host": "http://localhost:9200"}
+ELASTIC_INDEX | The elasticsearch index in which the HT ads (and other data) are located. | "dig-data" ANNOTATION_INDEX | The elasticsearch index in which the user annotations are located. | "dig-annotations" ANNOTATION_TYPE | The elasticsearch index type of the user annotations. | "annotation" ANNOTATION_RELEVANT | The label describing why the user annotations are relevant. | "to a counter-human-trafficking case" CACHE_CONFIG | The address at which elasticsearch is hosted in which the cached ads are located. | {"host": "http://localhost:9200"}
+CACHE_INDEX | The elasticsearch index in which the cached HT ads are located. | "memex-domains" CLASSIFICATION_URL | The endpoint at which the classification service is located.
+Only used if DEV is true. |
+CLASSIFICATION_ENTITY_URL | The string added to the CLASSIFICATION_URL to create the endpoint to POST entity classifications.
+Only used if DEV is true. |
+CLASSIFICATION_EXTRACTION_URL | The string added to the CLASSIFICATION_URL to create the endpoint to POST extraction classifications.
+Only used if DEV is true. |
+CLASSIFICATION_FLAG_URL | The string added to the CLASSIFICATION_URL to create the endpoint to GET classification flags.
+Only used if DEV is true. |
-CACHE_INDEX | The elasticsearch index in which the cached HT ads are located. | "memex-domains" FILTER_STATES_INDEX | The elasticsearch index in which the filter states are located. | dig-filter-states FILTER_STATES_TYPE | The elasticsearch index type of the filter states. | item IMAGE_SERVICE_AUTH | The authorization needed to use the similar image REST service. | {"user: "", "password": ""}
+DEV | Whether to enable development mode. | false FILTER_STATES_INDEX | The elasticsearch index in which the filter states are located. | "dig-filter-states" FILTER_STATES_TYPE | The elasticsearch index type of the filter states. | "item" IMAGE_SERVICE_AUTH | The authorization needed to use the similar image REST service. | {"user: "", "password": ""}
 IMAGE_SERVICE_HOST | The address at which the similar image REST services are located.
 The "url" is for GET requests sending a specific image URL.
 The "base64" is for POST requests sending specific image base64 data.  | {"url": "", "base64": ""}
-LOG_INDEX | The elasticsearch index in which the logs are located. | "dig-logs" LOG_TYPE | The elasticsearch index type of the logs. | "log" USER_INDEX | The elasticsearch index in which the users are located. | "dig-users" USER_TYPE | The elasticsearch index type of the users. | "user"
+LOG_INDEX | The elasticsearch index in which the logs are located. | "dig-logs" LOG_TYPE | The elasticsearch index type of the logs. | "log" RAW_ES_DATA_URL | The endpoint at which the elasticsearch data can be accessed through links in the UI.
+Document _id is added to the end of the string.
+UI links are not shown if URL is undefined. |
+USER_INDEX | The elasticsearch index in which the users are located. | "dig-users" USER_TYPE | The elasticsearch index type of the users. | "user"